Inferring Properties of the ISM from Supernova Remnant Size Distributions

 Figure ~\ref{fig:m31dist} presents the size distributions for M31 and M33 SNRs; the top panel shows the cumulative distribution and the bottom panel shows the frequency distribution.
 By plotting the frequency distribution in the log, it is easy to see that the size distribution is consistent with a log normal distribution.
-Distributions of this sort have been of interest for some time; however, many interpreted the distribution as linear in the cumulative plot or constant in the frequency plot \citep{mat83}.
-This interpretation seems valid if one only focuses on the data from roughly 20 to 60 pc. \citet{bad10} and \citet{ban10} performed this type of analysis more recently, with the former suggesting that the characteristics of SNR size distributions may be universal across all galaxies.
-The authors proposed that the linear characterization up to the cutoff diameter was a result of SNRs transitioning from the Sedov to radiative phase, above which SNRs quickly fade from view.
+To allay statistical concerns with mixing our M31 and M33 samples, we performed a simple Kolmogorov-Smirnov test between the two sets to obtain a P-value of $\approx 0.146$ to verify that both samples could come from the same underlying distribution, thereby justifying a combined data set.

 In the past, others assumed that linear distributions implied a detection of SNRs in their free expansion phase, though, as mentioned previously, this view is no longer shared.
 A simple reason for this is that the timescale for free expansion can only last for a hundred or so years.
 The transition from free expansion to the Sedov phase begins when the swept-up mass roughly equals the ejecta mass, $M_{\rm ej} \sim M_s \sim R^3 \rho$; with a blast energy of $10^{51}$ erg, progenitor mass of $8 M_\odot$, and an ISM particle density of 0.1 cm$^-3$: